-DOE should provide a brief description of investigation, sampling or analytical methods and procedures in documents submitted to NMED.
-DOE may reference relevant Standard Operating Procedures as presented on the Los Alamos National Laboratory (LANL) website.
+DOE should provide a brief description of investigation, sampling or analytical methods and procedures in documents submitted to the Department.
+DOE may reference relevant Standard Operating Procedures as presented on the LANL website.
 The reference should include the appropriate Internet address.

-- I.B.
-Investigation, Sampling, and Analysis Methods - I.B.1.
+I.B.
+Investigation, Sampling, and Analysis Methods

+I.B.1.
 Introduction and Purpose

-This Section (I.B) of this Appendix (F) provides recommendations for field investigations, sample collection, handling and screening procedures, field and laboratory sample analysis, and quality assurance procedures for samples of the medium being investigated or tested at the Facility.
+This Section (I.B) of this Appendix (E) provides recommendations for field investigations, sample collection, handling and screening procedures, field and laboratory sample analysis, and quality assurance procedures for samples of the medium being investigated or tested at the Facility.

-The purpose of this Section (I.B) is to: 1) provide recommendations for drilling and sample collection in exploratory borings and other excavations; 2) provide recommendations for sampling of the target media; 3) provide recommendations for monitoring of groundwater and vadose zone conditions; and 4) identify screening, analytical, and quality assurance procedures that should be implemented during field sampling activities and laboratory analyses.
+The purpose of this Section (I.B) is to: 1) provide recommended standards for drilling and sample collection in exploratory borings and other excavations; 2) provide minimum standards for sampling of the target media; 3) provide recommendations for monitoring of groundwater and vadose zone conditions; and 4) identify screening, analytical, and quality assurance procedures that should be implemented during field sampling activities and laboratory analyses.

-The quality assurance procedures referenced in the previous paragraph include: 1) the Facility investigation DQOs; 2) the methods for QA/QC recommended during field investigations and by the analytical laboratories; and 3) the methodology for the review and evaluation of the field and laboratory QA/QC results and documentation.
+The quality assurance procedures referenced in the previous paragraph include: 1) the Facility investigation data quality objectives; 2) the requirements for QA/QC to be followed during field investigations and by the analytical laboratories; and 3) the methodology for the review and evaluation of the field and laboratory QA/QC results and documentation.